Alyssa Burnett Adult Life Center

 - Mail: 19213 Bothell Way NE, Bothell, WA 98011

 After we review your paperwork, we will email you a link to schedule your 1-hour intake appointment.
 We will send email to confirm your visit at the Burnett Adult Life Center in Bothell.

 During your new patient visit, you will meet with our behavior analyst.
 We will tell you about the program and address goals and strategies.
 If the program is a good fit for you, we will recommend interventions.

 We will place you on our waiting list.
 When a space opens, we will contact you to start the 12-week program.
 Because of high demand, you may have to wait a few months to start.

 The rate for private pay sessions is $85 per hour.
 Most often, caregivers attend 1 hour each week for 12 weeks.
 The frequency and duration may vary, based on your needs and goals.

 - Debit card

 We also accept payment from Developmental Disabilities Administration (DDA) waivers or Individual and Family Services (IFS) funding.

 Contact your case manager to find out if you qualify.
 We need your case manager’s approval before we can offer services.

 We offer scholarships to families with financial need, thanks to our generous supporters.
-Scholarships cover the cost of the intake visit and a 12-week behavioral program of weekly 1-hour sessions.
+Scholarships cover the cost of a 12-week behavioral program of weekly 1-hour sessions.